troperville

 • In The Adventures of Luther Arkwright, the heavily pregnant Princess Anne leads her armies into battle against the Cromwellian regime dominating an alternative Britain while just about ready to drop, goes into labour during the battle, gives birth (to twins!), and then gets right back up again and, bare-naked, leads the final climactic charge.
 The Boudicea-like imagery is not lost or wasted on her or her followers.

-• Forgotten Realms Comics: A assassin caught very pregnant lady Shaerl Amcathra and proclaimed she was his hostage.
-That is, found a mid-level Cormyrean thief in the mood of a hungover cobra, then gave her a target less than arm's length away and a surprise round to vent it.
-Before his next articulate word he was lying on the ground separately from his sword, and hurt in at least three places.
+• Forgotten Realms: An assassin caught the very pregnant lady Shaerl Amcathra and proclaimed she was his hostage.
+That is, he found a mid-level Cormyrean thief in the mood of a hungover cobra, then gave her a target less than an arm's length away and a surprise round to vent it.
+Before his next articulate word he was lying on the ground separated from his sword, and hurt in at least three places.

 • The Green Lantern Amnee almost defeats the baby-stealing villain Kryb in single combat while heavily pregnant.
-At one point, she uses her Green Lantern Ring to create a huge construct in the form of a late-term fetus, complete with umbilical cord, and makes it beat Kryb up for her.
+At one point, she uses her Green Lantern Ring to create a huge construct in the form of a newborn baby, complete with umbilical cord, and makes it beat Kryb up for her.

 • Parodied in Power Girl.
 While at the movies, PG and Terra are watching a trailer for a comedy/action movie about a fat geek who has a drunken one-night stand with a gorgeous supermodel/international super-spy and winds up getting her pregnant.
 The model's firing uzis in battle when she complains that her water just broke, as the guy is trying to not throw up at the information in a book about birth.
 The movie is called Fat Guy and the Hot Chick.